TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 </br>

-### Code optimisations that'll help enhancing Lambda from a reliability standpoint
+### Code optimizations --> For enhancing Lambda from a reliability standpoint

 ╰┈➤ We've incorporated some error handling mechanisms within our function logic, This will make sure we're preventing any potential errors/ issues from cascading down, --> Errors can be gracefully handled by our lambda, --> Application's stability ++ 👍